Darruma/pycalculus/README.md

-# pycalculus
+# pymaths
-Implementing the derivative and integration operations on functions in python
+A collection of mathematics based python programs